-Marlan Padayachee (International Journalism 1989) is our alumni group coordinator for South Africa.
-He is currently Managing Editor of GreenGold Media and Publishing.
+Marlan Padayachee (International Journalism 1989) is based in Dawncliffe Westville.
+He is currently the Publishing Editor of GreenGold Media.

 I have been a professional journalist and photojournalist for over 30 years, as well as a travel writer and media strategist.
 After my postgraduate degree at City, I was selected as a British Council Fellow for my contribution to progressive media under apartheid.
 I returned to South Africa to work on major print publications and national Sunday newspapers.

 Since 2000 I have been a board member of the RK Khan Hospital.
 I became a life member of the Global Organisation of People of India Origin, New York in June 2015, and I received a Lifetime Achiever Award for commitment to the Indian Diaspora in South Africa and Abroad.
 I continue to write opinion-editorial commentary in leading newspapers and comment regularly on social media, mainly Facebook.

 I want to use my skills, experience, expertise and networking capacity to give back to the newly-merged City University of London.
 I want to also contribute to enhancing the institution’s reputation, legacy and credibility in academic excellence in addition to connecting alumni in the UK, Europe, Africa and internationally.